dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 If you have an Exchange Online Dedicated environment and need to find out whether it is in the new or the legacy configuration, please contact your account manager.

 To control email access to Exchange Online or to your new Exchange Online Dedicated environment, configure conditional access for Exchange Online in Intune.
-If you want to learn more about how conditional access works, read the [restrict access to email and O365 services](restrict-access-to-email-and-o365-services-with-microsoft-intune.md) article.
+To learn more about how conditional access works, read the [restrict access to email and O365 services](restrict-access-to-email-and-o365-services-with-microsoft-intune.md) article.

 >[!IMPORTANT]
 >Conditional access for PCs and Windows 10 Mobile devices with apps using modern authentication is not currently available to all Intune customers.
 If you are already using these features, you do not need to take any action.
 You can continue to use them.